 - Preheat oven to 350 degrees F.

-- For the Caramel Topping: combine coconut milk, maple syrup and vanilla in a small sauce pan.
+- Make the Caramel Topping: combine coconut milk, maple syrup and vanilla in a small sauce pan.
 Put the pan on your stove top and set heat to medium-high.
 Bring the sauce to a boil.

 - Continue cooking on medium-high heat for 10 minutes, stirring frequently***